lbl-srg/obc/specification/source/codeGeneration.rst

    :language: modelica
    :linenos:

-This specification can be converted to JSON using the program `modelica-json <https://github.com/lbl-srg/modelica-json>`_.
+This specification can be converted to CXF using the program `modelica-json <https://github.com/lbl-srg/modelica-json>`_.
 Executing the command

 .. code-block:: bash

-   node modelica-json/app.js -f CustomPWithLimiter.mo -o cxf
+   node modelica-json/app.js -f CustomPWithLimiter.mo -o cxf -p

 will produce a file called ``CustomPWithLimiter.jsonld`` that looks as follows: